Wimbledon: Andy Murray puts on Centre Court show in front of the Princess of Wales and Roger Federer

 Peniston was still competing hard and pulling off some crowd-pleasing shots but Murray had cut out the unforced errors - 15 of his total of 24 came in the opening set - and was not giving his opponent anything.

-By the time Peniston won another game, he had lost nine in a row and was 2-0 down in the third set.
+By the time Peniston won another game, he had lost nine in a row and was 2-0 down in the third set, with Murray making just nine unforced errors across the last two sets.

 |Peniston